mashiike/shimesaba/README.md

 It incorporates [github.com/handlename/ssmwrap](https://github.com/handlename/ssmwrap) for parameter management.
 If you specify the path of the Parameter Store of AWS Systems Manager separated by commas, it will be output to the environment variable.
 Useful when used as a Lambda function.

-### Environment variable `SHIMESABA_ENABLE_REASSESSMENT`

-Activate experimental features.
-This will re-evaluate the SLO based on the current monitoring rules for host metric monitoring and service metric monitoring, going back from 15 minutes before the specified alert period.

-This experimental feature is to avoid the problem of the minimum error budget consumption unit of 5 minutes when evaluating monitoring rules every 5 minutes in AWS Integration, etc.

-Translated with www.DeepL.com/Translator (free version)

 ## LICENSE